etruel/visual-builder-for-contact-form-7/readme.txt

 == Changelog ==

+=2.3 =

+* I have added the reload gif that owns wordpress when refreshing the form.
+* Fixed the functionality of the form viewer hiding the reload form.
+* Added the visual extension activation based on the same activation file of the add-ons of wpematico for greater security.
+* Fixed bug when refreshing the form and deleting an item
+* Fixed failure to execute script elements in visual form

 = 2.2 =
 * Fixes a Fatal error: Can’t use function return value in write context in some versions of PHP.